hosshonarvar/SegNet/README.md

 - A dataset with 1400 images is used where the training dataset has 1000 images, the development dataset has 200 images, and the test dataset has 200 images.

-- The dataset created for this project is in a "/Face/1000Tr200Va200Te/" folder.
+- The dataset created for this project is in "/Face/1000Tr200Va200Te/" folder, which is currently empty due to the storgae limit.
 The tar file for this folder ("Face.tar") can be downloaded from https://drive.google.com/file/d/1tKuTmi6QykzV1YicdGK7x6oPIJDsZI12/view.

 2-Training